Oscars 2018: Everything You Didn't See on the Award Show

 Refresh this page for updates on what you didn't see at the awards.

-Get Out director and Oscar nominee Jordan Peele was joined by wife and actress Chelsea Peretti, Oscar-nominated actor Sam Rockwell arrived with longtime partner and actress Leslie Bibb, Gina Rodriguez attended with boyfriend Joe LoCicero, Ansel Elgort was accompanied by girlfriend Violetta Komyshan and Kobe Bryant brought wife Vanessa Bryant.
+Peele was joined by wife and actress Chelsea Peretti, Sam Rockwell arrived with longtime partner and actress Leslie Bibb, Ansel Elgort was accompanied by girlfriend Violetta Komyshan and Kobe Bryant brought wife Vanessa Bryant.
 (See photos of hot couples on the Oscars red carpet).

 Nominee Allison Janney, wearing a red gown, entered the Dolby Theatre skipping the stairs.